numberoverzero/texas/README.rst

     config["src.root"]  # ~/pics
     config["src.type"]  # jpg

-    # Change current configuration's root
+    # Change cli's root
-    config["src.root"] = "~/other"
+    cli["src.root"] = "~/other"

     # Doesn't change the underlying environment root
     environment["src.root"]  # ~/pics

-    # Doesn't change environment, changes what config finds
+    # Modifies cli, which is the top context in config
     del config["src.root"]
     config["src.root"]  # ~/pics

-    # Snapshot the contexts into a single dict for use in other modules
+    # Snapshot the contexts into a single dict for use in modules that
-    # (like jinja, for templating)
+    # typecheck against dict (instead of collections.abc.Mapping)
     import pprint
     pprint.pprint(config.snapshot)
     # {